On October 17, 1786, the Massachusetts General Court passed an act establishing a state-run mint to produce coins for circulation.

-Diameter: 24 mm
+Diameter: – 24 mm

-Copper plated, made in the USA
+Copper-plated, made in the USA.

-Packaged in a coin collecting flip with the description of coin printed on flip insert.
+It is packaged in a coin-collecting flip with the description of the coin printed on the flip insert.